miloubis/Staalmeesters/Progress/TestFigures/README.txt

 This directory contains useful test figures to see wether an algorithm works and to visualize conducted experiments.
+The first bestfit visualizations do not have a clear color distinction.
+The yellow areas are empty spaces in the used roll, the lighter purple is used roll and the darker purple is unused.